timothee-haudebourg/khronos-egl/README.md

 ## Usage

-You can access the EGL API using an [`Instance`](https://docs.rs/khronos-egl/latest/khronos-egl/struct.Instance.html) object defined by either statically linking with `libEGL.so` at compile time, or dynamically loading the EGL library at runtime.
+You can access the EGL API using an [`Instance`](https://docs.rs/khronos-egl/latest/khronos-egl/struct.Instance.html) object defined by either statically linking with `libEGL.so.1` at compile time, or dynamically loading the EGL library at runtime.

 ### Static linking